Brixham: History

 The first evidence of settlement dates from the Saxon period, it being possible that settlers arrived by sea from Hampshire in the 6th century or overland in about the year 800.

 Brixham was recorded in the Domesday Book of 1086 as Briseham with a population of 39.

 Brixham was part of the former Haytor Hundred.
 In 1334, the town's value was assessed as being one pound, twelve shillings and eightpence.
 William de Whithurst, a distinguished Crown official and judge in Ireland, became parish priest of Brixham in 1350.
 By 1524 Brixham's value had risen to £24 and sixteen shillings.
-From 1536 the town is recorded as being a borough.
+In 1536 the town was recorded as being a borough, but the status was later lost.
 The presence of a market is recorded from 1822.

 The oldest and largest of Brixham's two Anglican churches is St. Mary's, approximately 1 mi inland from the sea in the area of the town once known as Cowtown.
 The present church, dating from approximately 1360, is the third to occupy the site (an ancient Celtic burial place), the first and second having been a Saxon building of wooden construction and a Norman one of stone respectively.

 On 5 November 1688, the Dutch prince, William of Orange landed in Brixham, with 40,000 soldiers, sailors and volunteers, prior to marching on London to be crowned King William III as part of the Glorious Revolution.
 There is a statue and commemorative plaque marking the event close to the Golden Hind replica in the Inner Harbour, while a road at the other end of the harbour, which leads up a steep hill to where the Dutch made their camp, is still called Overgang, Dutch for passage or crossing.

 Built in around 1736, Brixham boasts what is believed to be the world's only coffin-shaped house, the story going that its unusual design results from an argument between a father and his prospective son-in-law.
 Upon being asked for his daughter's hand in marriage, the father answered that, "I would rather see my daughter in a coffin than married to you."
 Not to be so easily discouraged, the prospective husband promised that the father's wishes would be met and built the coffin-shaped house, his action so impressing the bride's father that the latter gave his blessings to the marriage.

 Built in 1815, the tower of All Saints' Church is a prominent landmark overlooking the centre of Brixham.
 Vicar of this church from 1824 to his death in 1847, though much absent because of ill health, was the Rev. Francis Lyte, who is well known for the writing, in the last weeks of his life, of the famous hymn Abide With Me at his home, Berry Head House, (now Brixham's largest hotel) on the north-eastern edge of the town.